 The society was founded in 1628 by Wu Zeng 吳䎖, Sun Mengpu 孫孟樸 and Sun Chun 孫淳.
 The three intended to publish a collection of the most important writings of their time, and issued a call for a great conference in Wujun 吳郡 (today's Suzhou 蘇州, Jiangsu).
 In 1629 another conference was organized in Yinshan 尹山 (today known as Huqiu 虎丘) near Suzhou, in which the representatives of all important literary societies of whole China participated, for instance, the Jishe 幾社, Wenshe 聞社, Nanshe 南社 or Kuangshe 匡社 societies.
 Zhu Pu as the most important writer of the organizers bargained a protocol with the largest society Yingshe 應社 which became the founding document of the Revival Society.

 Members of the eunuch faction (yandang 閹黨) therefore saw their power endangered, and called the society "rearguard of the Donglin Faction" (donglin houqin 東林後勁) or the "Lesser Donglin Faction" (xiao donglin 小東林).
 When a certain Lu Wensheng 陸文聲 was not allowed membership, he took revenge by accusing the two Zhangs of rebellion.
 Wen Tiren 溫體仁 (1573-1638), Senior Grand Secretary (shoufu 首輔), thereupon ordered an investigation, but without compromising results.
-A second "informer" was Zhou Zhikui 周之夔 (1586-?), after being dismissed.
-This time, some court officials were dismissed who had supported the society.
+A second "informer" was Zhou Zhikui 周之夔 (1586-?), who decided to blackmail the society after he had being dismissed.
+This time, the process resulted in the dismission of some court officials who had supported the society.
 Fortunately enough, Grand Academician (daxueshi 大學士) Zhou Tingru prevented them being put into jail.
 In 1641 Zhang Pu died unexpectedly.

 When the Qing 清 (1644-1911) conquered the southern parts of the Ming empire several members of the Society fiercely resisted the foreign invaders, and some of them, like Wu Weiji, Chen Zilong, Xia Yunyi 夏允彝 (1596-1645), Huang Chunyao or Hou Yue 侯岄, gave their lives for the Ming.
-Zhou Zhou 周鐘 even chose the service of Li Zicheng 李自成 (1606-1645), who destroyed the Ming dynasty.
+Zhou Zhou 周鐘 even chose the service of Li Zicheng 李自成 (1606-1645), who had destroyed the Ming dynasty and continued to resist the Qing in the region of Shaanxi.

 Opponents of the Society, like Ma Shiying 馬士英 (c.
-1591-1646) or Ruan Dayue 阮大鋮 (1587-1646), served the last princes of the Southern Ming as ministers, and did all to diminish its influence.
+1591-1646) or Ruan Dayue 阮大鋮 (1587-1646), served the last princes of the Southern Ming 南明 (1644-1661) as ministers, and did everything to diminish the Society's influence.
 Other members just passed away (like Shen Shoumin 沈壽民), retired from the scene, became monks (like Mao Xiang 冒襄, Yang Yi 楊彝, Fang Yizhi 方以智 or Chen Zhenhui 陳貞慧) or fled (like Wu Yingji, Huang Zongxi or Hou Chaozong 侯朝宗).

 The history of the Revival Society is described in Lu Shiyi's 陸世儀 (1611-1672) book Fushe jilüe 復社紀略.